LarryBarker/oc-googleplaces-plugin/README.md

 ## Contributing

-Please feel free to (message me)[mailto:lbarker@wwrfresource.com] with comments, questions, or concerns.
+Please feel free to make comments, questions, or concerns.
 You can also submit a pull request to the respository.

 ## Versioning